NanashiTheNameless/Zorin-OS-Pro/README.md

 # Credits
 - NamelessNanashi/NanashiTheNameless For Overhauling And Adding Zorin OS 17 Support.
-- AdityaGarg8 For Adding The -U Functionality And Helping Me Notice And Fix A Few Oversights.
+- AdityaGarg8 For Adding The -U Functionality, Adding The -A Functionality, And Helping Me Notice And Fix A Few Oversights.
 - kauancvlcnt For The Original Code And The Idea.
 - [All Other Github Contributors For Their Appropriate Additions/Commits](https://github.com/NanashiTheNameless/Zorin-OS-Pro/graphs/contributors)